 If you don’t have access to Wi-Fi, you can still use a VPN as long as you have alternative means of establishing an internet connection.

 Without an active internet connection, a VPN won’t work since it cannot create a secure tunnel through its servers over the internet.

 Other than Wi-Fi, you can establish an internet connection using alternative means such as cellular mobile data and ethernet.

-The article also explains that a VPN cannot give you a free internet connection and warns against using VPNs that claim to do so.
+Additionally, the article clarifies that a VPN does not facilitate a free internet connection and cautions against using VPNs that falsely claim to offer this service.

 Cellular data is a great alternative to Wi-Fi if you don’t have access to other means to connect to the internet.

 Telecommunication providers have cell phone towers in almost every place.
 This makes cellular data a portable way of accessing the internet, even in remote areas.